Ops-Black/Ops/Ops-Black/README.md

-# Ops-Black v1.0
+# Ops# Ops-Black v1.0
-## Author: github.com/laith abd alamaer

 Facebook Brute Forcer in shellscript using TOR

 ## Legal disclaimer:
-Usage of Facebash for attacking targets without prior mutual consent is illegal.
-It's the end user's responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program

 ### WARNING:
 ```
-Facebook blocks account for 1 hour after 20 wrong passwords, so this script can perform only 20 pass/h.
+Facebook blocks account for 1 hour after 30 wrong passwords, so this script can perform only 30 pass/h.
 ```